engyasin/engyasin.github.io/posts/reinforcement-learning-with-bells-and-whistles.md

 pip install flax
 ```

-# Gymnasium: Standardize your environment
+# Gymnasium: Standardize Your Environment

-[Gymnasium](https://gymnasium.farama.org/v0.29.0/) is an update of the popular Gym package developed originally by OpenAI [1].
-It contains a set of standard simulated environments with unified interfaces, which undergo regular updates.
-This standardization is helpful for benchmarking different RL algorithms as well as for readability and collaboration.
-Among the other advantages motivating the usage of Gym and Gymnasium are:
+[Gymnasium](https://gymnasium.farama.org/v0.29.0/)  is an updated version of the popular Gym package, originally developed by OpenAI [1].
+It provides a collection of standardized simulated environments with unified interfaces, which are
+regularly updated.
+This standardization is beneficial for benchmarking different RL algorithms, as well as for improving readability and collaboration.
+Several other advantages motivate the use of Gym and Gymnasium:

-- The ability to run **vectorized environments** (`VecEnv`): where multiple instances of the same environment are created and their states and actions can be processed in batches, which speeds up the rollout of trajectories in the environments and consequently training the RL agent as well.
-There's two methods to deploy vectorized environment in Gym: either as *Synchronized* or *Asynchronized* environments.
-A comparison of the two is displayed in Table 1 below.
+- **Vectorized Environments** (`VecEnv`): This feature allows running multiple instances of the same environment concurrently, enabling batching of states and actions.
+This significantly speeds up trajectory rollout and, consequently, the
+training of the RL agent.
+There are two methods for deploying vectorized environments in Gymnasium: *Synchronized* and *Asynchronous* environments.
+A comparison of these two is presented in Table 1 below.

 <center>
-Table 1:  Comparison between Gym vectorization methods `SyncVectorEnv` and `AsyncVectorEnv`
+Table 1: Comparison between Gymnasium vectorization methods `SyncVectorEnv` and `AsyncVectorEnv`

 <br>
 <br>
 <table style="border: 1px solid black" >